-Regarding the Corporate Plan: Promoting a more sustainable environment, the Council's goals are to minimise waste generation at source, maximise resource recovery through effective re-use and recycling practices, and develop best practice procedures in disposal and handling hazardous substances.
+The Council's goals are to minimise waste generation at source, maximise resource recovery through effective re-use and recycling practices, and develop best practice procedures in disposal and handling hazardous substances.
 Strategies for handling and processing the town's green waste are considered high priority.

-In accordance with both the Council's Waste Management Strategy and The Community Plan, green waste from grounds maintenance operations is treated in the following way:
+In accordance with both the Council's Waste Management Strategy and Our Chelmsford Our Plan, green waste from grounds maintenance operations is treated in the following way:

-- Organic matter (clippings, ex-bedding and other green waste) is recycled via composting at a central re-cycling point, with the resultant compost being re-used in maintenance operations. - Aluminium cans and bottles are sorted offsite and recycled. - Residual waste to traditional landfill disposal
+Organic matter (clippings, ex-bedding and other green waste) is recycled via composting at a central re-cycling point, with the resultant compost being re-used in maintenance operations.

+Aluminium cans and bottles are sorted offsite and recycled.

+Residual waste to traditional landfill disposal